demoutrei/guides/source/artificial-intelligence/index.rst

     .. grid-item-card:: Limited Memory

-        The learning approach current ai uses it holds into limitted user memory and feed into them to generate personalised outputs, this process doesnt include retraining the ai on your response, but rather just making it generate more personal outputs by giving more context about you.
+        The learning approach current AI uses it holds into limited user memory and feed into them to generate personalised outputs.
+This process doesn't include retraining the AI on your response, but rather just making it generate more personal outputs by giving more context about you.

     .. grid-item-card:: Self-Aware